 With the additional government funding, financial hardship programs, and other government spending due to the pandemic it is completely understandable why we have seen an increase in queries related to the existence of government debt relief and debt relief for Canadians.
+If you are looking for a debt relief company, you are certainly not alone.

 While many consumers have been able to refinance their house with a real estate secured debt consolidation loan, many have begun to look at other debt-relief options.
 Unfortunately, while many firms claim to offer government debt relief solutions they unfortunately do not exist as consumers believe they do.